ZachChristensen28/splunk-pihole-ta-documentation/docs/getting-started/configure-inputs/configure-inputs.md

 ## Create an Index

-!!! note
+???+ info "Optional"
-    This is an optional step.
     If you do not wish to create a new index, skip to [Splunk Universal Forwarder Configuration](#splunk-universal-forwarder-configuration).

 Splunk stores data in indexes.
 This add-on may be configured to send to a custom event index instead of the default index, main.
 For more information and steps to create a new index, see [Splunk Docs: Create events indexes](https://docs.splunk.com/Documentation/Splunk/latest/Indexer/Setupmultipleindexes#Create_events_indexes_2).